Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

 ### Removing subscriptions from [NHibernate Persistence](/nservicebus/nhibernate)

 Remove the Distributor from publisher's subscription storages by removing all subscriptions related to the Distributor's address.
-See the [NHibernate Persistence Scripting](/nservicebus/nhibernate/scripting.md) documentation page on how to remove subscriptions.
+See [NHibernate Persistence Scripting](/nservicebus/nhibernate/scripting.md) on how to remove subscriptions.

 ### Removing subscriptions from [Azure Storage Persistence](/nservicebus/azure-storage-persistence)

 Remove the Distributor from publisher's subscription storages by removing all subscriptions related to the Distributor's address.
-See the [Azure Storage Persistence Scripting](/nservicebus/azure-storage-persistence/scripting.md) documentation page on how to remove subscriptions.
+See [Azure Storage Persistence Scripting](/nservicebus/azure-storage-persistence/scripting.md) on how to remove subscriptions.

 ## Use of the Distributor in Mixed Version Environments